The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 IG Markets | From 0.6 Pips |

-Non-trading fees including deposit, withdrawal, and inactivity fees add up to the overall costs of trading with a well-known broker in Spain.
-The table below contains information about the non-trading fees of the best Forex brokers in Spain.
+Non-trading fees, including deposit, withdrawal, and inactivity fees add up to the overall costs of trading with a well-known broker in the Spanish-speaking area.
+The table below contains information about the non-trading fees of the best Forex brokers in the Spanish-speaking area.

 Broker | Deposit Fee | Withdrawal Fee | Inactivity Fee |